binoysarker/flutter3/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## to build the project from the code:
+- flutter clean
+- flutter pub get
+- check all the output of flutter doctor -v
+- flutter pub run flutter_launcher_icons:main
+- flutter pub run flutter_native_splash:create
+# jre class path related error:
+- change the jkd7 to jdk8 in build.gradle file
+- change minsdk to 21
+- change target sdk to 30